 - Okanagan Beach is, unsurprisingly, located on the Okanagan Lake (north) side of town.
 It features 1km of sandy beach with swimming area slides, rafts, washrooms, two fire pits and some picnic benches.
 The beach is backed by Lakeshore Drive

-- Okanagan Lake Park is the other side of the Penticton Lakeside Resort and has a small sandy beach with fenced off-leash dog area, washrooms and benches.
+- Okanagan Lake Park is on the other side of the Penticton Lakeside Resort and has a small sandy beach with fenced off-leash dog area, washrooms and benches.
 It also has day moorage for boats so isn’t my top pick for the average beach user

-- Marina Way Beach is a little further along the lake and has a small sandy beach with raft (sometimes a slide as well) plus picnic tables and grassy space.
+- Marina Way Beach is a little further along the lake and has a small sandy beach with a raft (sometimes a slide as well) plus picnic tables and grassy space.
 It’s my favourite of the downtown beaches on Okanagan Lake

-- Skaha Beach is Penticton’s premier beach with an expansive stretch of sand (just less than 1km) and swimming area backed by parkland.
+- Skaha Beach is Penticton’s premier beach with an expansive stretch of sand (just less than 1km) and a swimming area backed by parkland.
 The latter features playgrounds, picnic benches, washrooms, concession stands, volleyball courts, a water park and more

 - Sudbury Beach is just west of Skaha Beach, separated by a compact residential area.
-It has a large beach area with swimming area, concession stand, fire pit, washroom and slides
+It has a large beach area with a swimming area, concession stand, fire pit, washroom and slides